emosl/ChicasUnicornio/GDD.md

 ![Items](./img/Killer_Sprites.png)

 ## **Mechanics**
-While playing the game, the player will be ranked on a point basis, each obstacle winned will increase their points on the other hand each life lost and the way it was lost will decrease points.
+While playing the game, the player will be ranked on a point basis, each obstacle winned will increase their points on the other hand each item lost or equipped wrong  will decrease points.
 When reaching the final stage of the quest and becoming the pegasus, Toby will evolve into one of the five ranks of pegasus, depending the points accumulated by the player.
 Thus, making the game scalable and leaving the player with the need to keep playing and changing their strategy each time in order to play a perfect game and become the Supreme Pegasus.

 The main objective of the game is for Toby to eventually reach his family.
 To do this he must travel through 5 different worlds (levels).
 At the beginning of each level Toby will have the opportunity to choose from 3 different shields which will give him different abilities.
 At the end of each level Toby will have to fight his enemy.
-To do this he will have to use the gadgets collected throughout the level.
-Toby will also be able to use the gadgets in the level to facilitate the game.
-There are 4 types of gadgets that give different abilities to the player.The player will have 3 lives throughout each level.
-If the player loses them all it’s game over.
+To do this he will have to use the items collected throughout the level.
+Toby will also be able to use the items in the level to facilitate the game.
+There are 4 types of items that give different abilities to the player.The player will have 1 live throughout each level.
+If the player loses 5 times while getting through the obstacles, he will loose his life.
 The player will face different possible paths to reach the final battle.
 Here, the player must use his strategy to determine which of his abilities (strength, speed, agility and shield) he will use during the game or which he will save for the final battle.
 The player must analyze each path and weight the pros and cons that each specific path holds.
 Some may have more gadgets but a more difficult killer sprite (obstcale) on the way or some may have less gadgets but an easier killer sprite to overcome.
 The player will navigate the world moving either right, left or up.
 The viewpoint will follow the player using a determined area which will limit the view of the world to the player.

 ### **Controls**
-- The player will interact with the game using standard platformer controls, such as moving left and right, jumping, tapping, and attacking.
-In-game events can be triggered by the player through various actions such as attacking enemies, collecting items, and reaching specific points in the level.
+- The player will interact with the game using standard platformer controls, such as moving left and right, jumping and attacking.
+In-game events can be triggered by the player through various actions such as attacking enemies, collecting items, getting through obstacles and reaching specific points in the level.
 Additionally, the player will have to use his strategies to find the most valuable path.
 The controls used throughout the game will be the right arrow, the left arrow, the up arrow and the space bar.
 To access the game invenotry the player must press the "i" key.
 To equip an item, the player must double click the item they want.
 To unequip the item the player must double click on the item.

 ### **Abilities**
 In the game Toby will have 4 different abilities that will help him reach his objective.